 - If you have don’t have a dual flush toilet, employ a plumber to install a dual flush or adjust the flush volume.

-- Try adjusting the flush volume yourself by inserting a water displacement device into the cistern.
+- You can try adjusting the flush volume yourself by inserting a water displacement device into the cistern.
 You can purchase the device or use a plastic bottle filled with water; the size of the device or bottle of water will depend on how much room is available in your cistern.
 To place the device in, remove toilet cistern lid and flush the toilet, once most of the water is gone, place your device in.
-When inserting a water displacement device, make sure that its placement doesn’t obstruct the flushing mechanism.
+When inserting a water displacement device, make sure that its placement does not obstruct the flushing mechanism.

 - Repair a leaky toilet.
 To test your toilet for leaks, place a few drops of food colouring in the cistern.
 Wait approximately 15 minutes, to see if the food colouring appears in the toilet bowl.
 If colour appears in your toilet bowl then a leak is present.
 Make sure to flush the toilet after inspection to remove any food colouring in the toilet, and engage a plumber for repair.